 Last Updated on October 20, 2020 by Scott

 Portable generators are used for a variety of tasks, including back up home power supplies, powering tools at a job site, and many more.

-Certain scenarios may require you to ground your portable generator.
+Certain scenarios (like camping) may require you to ground your portable generator.
 You’ll need the right tools and know-how to get it done safely.

 In this article, we will review what grounding is, how to tell if you need to ground your generator, the tools you will need, and the process of grounding your generator when camping or in everyday use.

 What Is Grounding?